vapor-ware/synse-server/deploy/docker/README.md

 of Synse Server (v2.0+) with the containerized Emulator Plugin.

 ## Deployments
-As a general note - the Emulator Plugin does not need to be containerized.
-In fact, it is built into non-slim Synse Server 2.0 images so that it can run alongside Synse Server, providing an easy way to get started/demo/play with it.
+As a general note - the Emulator Plugin does not need to be containerized separately.
+In fact, it is built into non-slim Synse Server 2.0+ images so that it can run alongside Synse Server, providing an easy way to get started/demo/play with it.

 In this case, we use a containerized version of the same emulator in order to